-A fire that began burning May 26 in the Smokey Bear Ranger District of the Lincoln National Forest has spread to 918 acres.
-The blaze is now at 80% containment.
+A fire that began burning May 26 in the Smokey Bear Ranger District of the Lincoln National Forest has grown to 3,631 acres.
+The blaze is 90% contained.

-Fire officials believe the Lone Mountain Fire which is about six miles north of White Oaks, New Mexico was caused by lighting.
-Fire managers stated in a news release Saturday, June 8 that the fire will be allowed to consume forest debris.
+Fire officials believe the Lone Mountain Fire, which is about six miles north of White Oaks, New Mexico was caused by lighting.
+Crews say firefighters have completed ignitions within the fire’s footprint and will be patrolling and monitoring fire lines.